Impressive timber hybrid building is sustainable flagship project

 The concrete skin elements are an important part of the DGNB Platinum certificate of this flagship project in Berlin.
 The building material wood and the concrete elements by Rieder not only complement each other architecturally, they also advance the same goals regarding ecological construction and reduction of CO2 emissions.
 Rieder consistently meets the highest environmental and health standards.
 All products have always been free of crystalline silica.
 “Rieder approaches production with much energy and ecological awareness.
 This is also very important for the project developers, because EDGE of course is looking for the building to be a role model in terms of eco-friendliness, ecological construction and ecological materials,” says Sergei Tchoban, underlining Rieder’s commitment to better architecture.

 Rieder’s goal is not only to prepare for the future of the company, but also to ensure the preservation of our world for future generations; Rieder thus takes comprehensive steps to prepare its glassfibre reinforced concrete facade products and company operations for the future.
 The main focus for Rieder is to make its products and operations more ecological.
 “Our central goal is to be CO2-neutral by 2025.
 We want to have a positive CO2 balance by 2030.
 To this end, the company is currently working on the development of a cement-reduced and subsequently cement-free concrete, among other things,” says Wolfgang Rieder.
-In a first step, 50 percent will be substituted, which saves 30 percent in CO2 emissions.
+In a first step, 50 percent were substituted, thus saving 30 percent in CO2 emissions.
 This makes Rieder the first facade manufacturer to produce CO2-reduced glassfibre reinforced concrete.
-In spring 2022, the result will be seen in textured slate in a limited color collection on the facade of the new glemm21 headquarters.

 Concrete on wood: opposites or the new normal?